pythonarcade/arcade/doc/programming_guide/sound.rst

 Why MP3 For Music and Ambiance?
 """""""""""""""""""""""""""""""
 #.
-Nearly every system which can run arcade has a supported MP3 decoder.
+Nearly every system which can run Arcade has a supported MP3 decoder.
 #.
 MP3 files are much smaller than Wave equivalents per minute of audio,
    which has multiple benefits.